-The EGCBT Practitioner course was developed by experienced Bowen therapists and dog trainers/behaviourists, Sally and Ron Askew, with the aid of one of the top orthopaedic vets in the UK, and has been producing knowledgeable, professional practitioners since it was first held in 2004.
-Offering a unique, dog-centred, holistic approach for people wishing to become properly skilled Canine Bowen Technique therapists, it has been held in the UK since 2004 and in Switzerland since 2006, and in 2013 the first course was held in the Netherlands.
+The EGCBT Practitioner course was developed by experienced Bowen practitioners and dog trainers/behaviourists, Sally and Ron Askew, with the aid of one of the top orthopaedic vets in the UK, and has been producing knowledgeable, professional practitioners since it was first held in 2004.
+Offering a unique, dog-centred, holistic approach for people wishing to become properly skilled Canine Bowen Technique practitioners, it has been held in the UK since 2004 and in Switzerland since 2006, and in 2013 the first course was held in the Netherlands.

-The EGCBT Practitioner course in Canine Bowen Technique is currently the only UK-developed course in Bowen for dogs approved for continuous professional development training by the Bowen Therapy Professional Association (BTPA) and the Bowen Association UK (BAUK) - the two leading associations of professional Bowen therapists in the UK.
+The EGCBT Practitioner course in Canine Bowen Technique is currently the only UK-developed course in Bowen for dogs approved for continuous professional development training by the Bowen Therapy Professional Association (BTPA) and the Bowen Association UK (BAUK) - the two leading associations of professional Bowen practitioners in the UK.

 Currently, there are two training options available :-